THE MECHANICAL SCIENCE OF AMERICAN LAW

 Governments are instituted among Men...

-— Declaration of Independence 1776...entitle is to, to transfer and endow with ownership; To grant title.Ownership is the ultimate causal authority.The title which secures a separate and equal station is a joint tenancy, making each American a joint tenant in the sovereignty witheach fully owning their own, each fully co-owning the whole, each able to acquire, control, defend and dispose of their own in any way they can afford themselves that does not diminish another, each able to ordinarily use and defend the whole;all with the power to defend and dispose the whole, all with the power to regulate and tax the privileged use of the whole;none with the authority to diminish another, none subordinate to another;This makes "the people" a union of singular apexes, each privately owning their own while simultaneously jointly owning the whole.The original separate and equal condition of each man entitled by the Laws of Nature and of Nature's Godis consubstantial with his recognized station and the source of all his natural restraints, rights, privileges, duties, breaches, and remedies.From this Separate and Equal Apex station, the People organize, delimit, delegate, confer, and sustain each of their governments."When we consider the nature and the theory of our institutions of government, the principles upon which they are supposed
+— Declaration of Independence 1776...entitle is to, to transfer and endow with ownership; To grant title.Ownership is the ultimate causal authority.The title which secures a separate and equal station is a joint tenancy, making each American a joint tenant in the sovereignty witheach fully owning their own, each fully co-owning the whole, each able to acquire, control, defend and dispose of their own in any way they can afford themselves that does not diminish another, each able to ordinarily use and defend the whole;all with the power to defend and dispose the whole, all with the power to regulate and tax the privileged use of the whole;none with the authority to diminish another, none subordinate to another;This makes "the people" a union of singular apexes, each privately owning their own while simultaneously jointly owning the whole.The original separate and equal condition of each man entitled by the Laws of Nature and of Nature's Godis consubstantial with his recognized station and the source of all his natural restraints, rights, privileges, duties, breaches, and remedies.From this Separate and Equal Apex station, the People organize, delimit, delegate, confer, and sustain each of their governments.

 “We the People of the United States... do ordain and establish...”